merlinscholz/scholz.ruhr/content/blog/clearing-up-plex-networking-internals/index.md

 - Set up the "Custom server access URLs" properly (including scheme and port)
 - Make sure your reverse proxy connects to `https://10-1-2-3.insertyourserveridhere.plex.direct:32400` instead of just the IP

-If there are any questions or things you would like to have clarified, check the list of my [socials](https://scholz.ruhr/socials/) on how to contact me and I may end up updating this article to clarify things!
+If there are any questions or things you would like to have clarified, check the list of my socials on the homepage on how to contact me and I may end up updating this article to clarify things!